sandrinecharles/rPBK/README.md

 ### A lighter package build

-To make the package lighter, we have to remove the vignettes: see file `.Rbuildignore`
+To make the package lighter, it is recommended to remove the vignettes: see file `.Rbuildignore`

 ### Error to recompile during package dev

 Sometimes, there is an Error to recompile during development after change of .stan files.
-A solution is to remove the `rbioacc` folder in R repository of the win-library (see the path written in the error message).
+A solution is to remove the `rPBK` folder in R repository of the win-library (see the path written in the error message).

-An other solution is to build the package from the terminal using `R CMD -preclean INSTALL rbioacc` from parent directory of `rbioacc`.
+An other solution is to build the package from the terminal using `R CMD -preclean INSTALL rPBK` from parent directory of `rPBK`.

 ## Dev tools